psychopy/psychopy/docs/source/developers/pluginDevGuide.rst

 Creating patches
 ~~~~~~~~~~~~~~~~

-Creating a package for our patch is no different than a regular plugin, see the
-`Plugin example project`_ section for more information.

 As an example, consider a fictional scenario where a bug was introduced in a
 recent release of PsychoPy by a hardware vendor updating their drivers.
 As a
 result, PsychoPy's builtin support for their devices provided by the